Sickness vs Productivity

 They may be unwittingly contributing to the problem as the onset of an illness may not manifest fully while still being very contagious.
 No doubt your staff is made up of dedicated workers who don’t let a few sniffles stop them.
 They shrug it off, take one for the team and simply get to work

 Assessing the Problem

 How bad should symptoms be to keep them home?
-To answer that question, follow these guidelines from Infection Control Today to help your employees make the best decision regarding sick days:
+To answer that question, follow these guidelines from Keck Medicine of USC to help your employees make the best decision regarding sick days:

 - Runny nose/cough: If you have a runny nose without aches or fever, you’re probably experiencing allergies or irritation rather than a viral infection and it’s fine to go to work.
 But if your runny nose contains thick, yellow, or green mucus, you are fighting an infection and should stay home.